digioz/digioz-forum/README.md

 6. Run the following command to run the migration and create the tables and populate initial data:

 > Update-Database -context ApplicationDbContext

+*IMPORTANT:* Make sure you are logged into Github as the User that you want to use to commit changes to the repository.
+This is important because the User that you are logged in as will be the User that is associated with the commits that you make.

+To set your user, take the following steps:

+1. Go to Help > About Visual Studio
+2. Click on License Status Link
+3. Under All Accounts section, click the ADD button
+4. Select GitHub Account, then log in using it using your browser